 He went right up to the sling

 For a second time, Stephen decided he could not go through with it.
 He shouted, “Take him away!
 Take him away!
-Anyone who could eve allow him to die in such agony would certainly have a very cruel heart.”
+Anyone who could allow him to die in such agony would certainly have a very cruel heart.”

-Then the scene plays out again a third time – here William was placed hanging over a siege machine and brought back to the castle.
+The scene plays out again a third time – here William was placed hanging over a siege machine and brought back to the castle.
 One of Stephen’s men shouted to John Marshall, “Lord constable, show yourself.
 Here’s your lord’s son; he’s going to die now in great pain, because we’re going to put him on that frame.”

 “Is that a promise?”
 John asked.
 When they replied yes, the father replied, “Right then, so he’ll die, I swear!
 I’ll tell you this: the only present he’ll get is to be squashed to a pulp like a drum skin.
 This trick of yours won’t get you anywhere, you’re going to see him die right now.”

-With that he had his troops hurl down a large millstone at the besiegers.
+John then had his troops hurl down a large millstone at the besiegers.
 Little William, still hanging there asked what kind of toy this was.
 Again, this broke the will of King Stephen, who burst out laughing and said, “William, a toy like that would be no good at all for you.
 To do you any harm would be a great shame because you haven’t done anything wrong.
 I shall spare you toys such as this, you’ll never die at my hands.”

 After this third attempt, King Stephen took William back to his own tent and made sure he would not be harmed.
 The History of William Marshal adds that they even played a game, in which the boy collected flowers and they played ‘knights’ with them – somehow William always won.
 Eventually he was returned back to his father.

 Other historians have focused on the actions of King Stephen, on whether or not he should have killed his hostage.
 Georges Duby writes “I am personally convinced that no one on either side believed that anyone would go all the way, to the point of execution.”
-Meanwhile, another biographer of William Marshal, Sidney Painter, finds that this story shows why King Stephen wasn’t considered a good king – he was too nice and unwilling to make the harsh, if unsavoury decisions.
+Meanwhile, another biographer of William Marshal, Sidney Painter, finds that this story proves why King Stephen wasn’t considered a good king – he was too nice and unwilling to make the harsh, if unsavoury decisions.

 Luckily for William and us, the English boy grew up to become one of the most famous knights of the Middle Ages.

 You can read three more selections from the History of William Marshal at De Re Militari, including the account of the Battle of Lincoln in 1215.
-See also: